030 Numerical Computing with NumPy#

 we could make an identity matrix, which has 1’s along the leading diagonal.
 However, because the identity matrix is used so often, NumPy provides a dedicated function for generating it, eye

-that has a single parameter which determines the number of rows and columns,
+, which has a single parameter that determines the number of rows and columns,

 x = np.eye(6)